 This is one of many Big Town stories that has an intriguing locale, one associated with the wonders of New York City.
 The tale's second half takes place in a huge theatrical warehouse, full of left over sets from plays.
 The warehouse virtually forms a "miniature city within a building".
 Such man made miniature cities would play a role in later Broome Big Town stories as "Crime Goes to the Fair" (1954) and the exposition tales, "Passkey to Big Town" (1957) and "Theft of the Billion-Carat Diamond" (1957).

+STORY.
 Broome includes an unusually wide variety of Illustrated Press employees here; such reporters would eventually become regular guest stars in the tales.
-He also continues the treatment of the underworld as a place, begun in the previous issue with "The Crime Nobody Saw" (1952).
+He also continues the treatment of the underworld as a place, centered on the Grand Hotel, begun in the previous issue with "The Crime Nobody Saw" (1952).

-This issue (#17) marks Manny Stallman's debut on Big Town.
+ART.
+This issue (#17) marks Manny Stallman's debut on interior art for Big Town.
 He would do the interior art for all the Big Town stories from this time forward.
-He would not do the covers, which were typically by Gil Kane, or the occasional non-Big Town features in the comic book, such as the series of Johnny Law tales.
+He would not do many covers, which were typically by Gil Kane, or the non-Big Town features in the comic book, such as the series of Johnny Law tales.

 By 1952, prosperity had come back to America, after the Depression and World War II.
 People were proud of their flourishing institutions, and many 1950's buildings exuded an aura of financial confidence.
 The Illustrated Press building is in this tradition.
 It suggests that the Press is a going concern, full of dynamism and energy, an important part of the life of the city.
 This is different from many press rooms shown in 1950's noir films, which tended to suggest that the press was hanging out in old dilapidated buildings and using office furniture that had been around since 1922.

-The otherwise minor tale immediately following, "I Was an Eyewitness to Murder" (#17, September-October 1952), shows the upper part of the Illustrated Press building.
+The tale immediately following, "I Was an Eyewitness to Murder", shows the upper part of the Illustrated Press building (page 6).
 It is a typical New York skyscraper.
 It is constructed using the Deco "Rule of Threes", with a center taller portion flanked on either side by building parts that do not reach such a high level.
-It is a very attractive skyscraper.
+It is an attractive skyscraper.
 It links the Illustrated Press with a characteristic type of New York City architecture, one that has long been associated with the dynamism of that great city.
 Once again, the Illustrated Press building is not the tallest or most imposing structure in the city.
 Instead it was one great skyscraper among many.
 It is part of a whole way of life.

+ART.
 Stallman continues his definition of the look of the Illustrated Press building here.
-We see an interior lobby, through floor to ceiling glass doors and walls.
+We see an interior lobby, through floor to ceiling glass doors and walls (page 2).
 Such glass doors were still new and unfamiliar to most Americans at the time, a symbol of modernity and sophistication.
 We also see rows of large circular lights on the ceiling.
-This circles help Stallman generate geometrical patterns.
+These circles help Stallman generate geometrical patterns.
 Stallman's art often geometrized buildings.
 He loved to turn exterior facades into regular arrays of windows, and to balance one rectangular shaped building with another, building up a composition.
 Such geometrical patterns also conveyed a feel for urban life, the modern city as an enthusiastic series of rectilinear, geometric patterns.

 Broome was a prolific writer of science fiction comic books.
 It was natural that he would use science fiction themes, even in a realistic comic like Big Town.
 These stories fall into three categories: 1) science fiction mysteries, in which apparently science fictional events are given natural explanation; 2) weird menace tales, in which apparent "strange powers" are given natural explanations; 3) stories which speculate about what the future of Big Town might be like.